The QED four -- photon amplitudes off-shell: part 1: Worldline representation of the -photon amplitudes

 After this repackaging of the integrand into cycles and tails, $Q_N$ for sizeable $N$ (which includes already the case $N=4$) becomes vastly more compact than $P_N$.
-Another great advantage of the ``Q-representation'' is that it allows one to make the transition from scalar to spinor QED by a simple pattern-matching procedure, the ``Bern-Kosower replacement rule'' \cite{Bern1991-1669,Bern1992451}: after the removal of all $\ddot G_{ij}$, the integrand for the $N$-photon amplitude in spinor QED can be obtained from the scalar QED one by multiplying the whole amplitude by a global factor of ``-2" (for statistics and degrees of freedom), and applying the following ``cycle replacement rule'', \bear \Gd_{i_1i_2}\Gd_{i_2i_3}\cdots\Gd_{i_{n}i_1} \rightarrow \Gd_{i_1i_2}\Gd_{i_2i_3}\cdots\Gd_{i_{n}i_1}- G_{Fi_1i_2}G_{Fi_2i_3}\cdots G_{Fi_{n}i_1} \ear which transforms the bicycle $\Gd(i_1i_2\cdots i_n)$ into the ``super-bicycle"
+Another great advantage of the ``Q-representation'' is that it allows one to make the transition from scalar to spinor QED by a simple pattern-matching procedure, the ``Bern-Kosower replacement rule'' \cite{Bern1991-1669,Bern1992451}: after the removal of all $\ddot G_{ij}$, the integrand for the $N$-photon amplitude in spinor QED can be obtained from the scalar QED one by multiplying the whole amplitude by a global factor of ``-2" (for statistics and degrees of freedom), and applying the following ``cycle replacement rule'', \bear \Gd_{i_1i_2}\Gd_{i_2i_3}\cdots\Gd_{i_{n}i_1} \rightarrow \Gd_{i_1i_2}\Gd_{i_2i_3}\cdots\Gd_{i_{n}i_1}- G_{Fi_1i_2}G_{Fi_2i_3}\cdots G_{Fi_{n}i_1} \,, \ear which transforms the bicycle $\Gd(i_1i_2\cdots i_n)$ into the ``super-bicycle"

 See \cite{Schubert2001-73} for a proof that this rule correctly generates all the terms that in a direct calculation of the double path integral \eqref{DNpointspin} would come from Wick contractions using \eqref{wickgrassmann}.
-The replacement rule has its origin in a supersymmetry between the orbital and spin degrees of freedom of the electron, called ``worldline supersymmetry'' \cite{Strassler:1992nc,Schubert2001-73} (or worldsheet supersymmetry, in the original string-based approach of Bern and Kosower \cite{Bern1991-1669,Bern1992451}).
+The replacement rule has its origin in a supersymmetry between the orbital and spin degrees of freedom of the electron, called ``worldline supersymmetry'' \cite{Strassler:1992nc,Schubert2001-73} which generalizes the well-known supersymmetry of the non-relativistic Pauli-equation (in the original string-based approach of Bern and Kosower the rule was derived from worldsheet supersymmetry \cite{Bern1991-1669,Bern1992451}).

-Alternatively, the worldline supersymmetry can also be used in a more direct way by the introduction of a worldline super formalism \cite{polyakov1987gauge,Strassler:1993km,Schubert2001-73}.
+Alternatively, the worldline supersymmetry can also be used in a more direct way by the introduction of a worldline super formalism \cite{Strassler1993,Schubert2001-73,polyakov1987gauge}.
 This allows one to write down the following spinor-QED analogue of the master formula \eqref{scalarqedmaster},

-Here the $\theta_i$ are Grassmann variables, \bear \hat G(\tau,\theta;\tau',\theta') \equiv G_B(\tau,\tau') + \theta\theta' G_F(\tau,\tau') \ear\no is the ``worldline superpropagator'', and $ D\equiv {\partial\over{\partial\theta}} - \theta {\partial\over{\partial\tau}} $ the super derivative.
+Here the $\theta_i$ are Grassmann variables, \bear \hat G(\tau,\theta;\tau',\theta') \equiv G_B(\tau,\tau') + \theta\theta' G_F(\tau,\tau')\,, \ear\no is the ``worldline superpropagator'', and $ D\equiv {\partial\over{\partial\theta}} - \theta {\partial\over{\partial\tau}} $ the super derivative.